Please select the country or location you would like to see content from.

 While diphenhydramine may help get you to sleep, the medication can reduce the quality of your sleep.
 The medication can cause your body to spend longer in light sleep stages rather than more restorative, deeper sleep.
 It is useful to help aid sleep when there are temporary disturbances to sleep, such as stress or anxiety.

-How long can I take it for?
+How long can I take it?

 It is best taken sparingly and only as needed.
-If possible, it may be best to take breaks in-between taking sleeping tablets, for example, 2 - 3 nights a week if tolerated.
+If possible, it may be best to take breaks in-between taking sleeping medications, for example, 2 - 3 nights a week if tolerated.
 Otherwise, stick to the maximum period of 2 weeks of treatment.

-Are there any side-effects?
+Are there any side effects?

 Common side effects include altered mental attention, dizziness, dry mouth, and blurred vision.